ghiffaryr/grplot/README.md

 grplot: lazy statistical data visualization
 =======================================

 grplot is a Python visualization library based on numpy, scipy, matplotlib, seaborn, squarify, and pandas.
-It supports human laziness in drawing complete and attractive statistical graphs.
+It supports human laziness in drawing complete and attractive statistical graphs in just one line of code.

 Documentation